megaboyexe/GBA_RTCRead/README.md

 - Enables write new date and time to the RTC data
 - The GBA version must be written to a GBA flashcart, and works with cartridge swap
 - The GBA version can also edit the RTC found in the Everdrive GBA cartridge
-- The DS version is a homebrew for R4 carts that access the Slot-2 carts
+- The DS version is a homebrew for R4 carts that access the GBA carts through Slot-2 insertion

 ## Known Issues

-- Both the GBA and DS original releas versions have a rollover bug in February of a leap year, where it rollsover at Feb 09 instead of Feb 29.
+- Both the GBA and DS original release versions have a rollover bug in February of a leap year, where it rollsover at Feb 09 instead of Feb 29.